moorepants/eme185/content/pages/purchasing.rst

 Applicable to Store Pickup, FAX/Internet Order, Credit Card Order

-- Obtain approval and correct account # for the order from the instructor.
+1. Obtain approval and correct account # for the order from the instructor.
    Your requested purchases must match your pre-approved bill of materials.
-- Submit a complete OPS order via http://ops.engineering.ucdavis.edu.
+2. Submit a complete OPP order via http://prepurchasing.ucdavis.edu/.
    Order will e-route to the instructor and the MAE staff for approvals.
-- Include in the OPS order: # of items, unit price, item/catalog #.
+3. Include in the OPP order: # of items, unit price, item/catalog #.
 Attach a price quotation or screen shot of product information if needed.
+4. Note that the required "unit" column in the web form is to specify the unit of the quantity number.
+For example if could be "kilograms", "each", "bundles", etc.
-- If you have a large list of items from an online vendor, save the order in CART with your exact items in it and provide a copy to OPS as an attachment.
+5. If you have a large list of items from an online vendor, save the order in CART with your exact items in it and provide a copy to OPP as an attachment.
-- Include shipping/handling charges when you calculate the total order for budgeting purposes.
+6. Include shipping/handling charges when you calculate the total order for budgeting purposes.
 Charges may vary depending on delivery method (regular ground vs. overnight).
 RUSH order will incur extra shipping costs.
 For RUSH shipment, obtain approval from your instructor.
-- Verify with the vendor that item is in stock and available for shipment within the time frame needed.
+7. Verify with the vendor that item is in stock and available for shipment within the time frame needed.
-- Submit packing slips as soon as possible to process payment of invoices.
+8. Submit packing slips as soon as possible to process payment of invoices.
-- Plan ahead to avoid unnecessary high shipping charges.
+9. Plan ahead to avoid unnecessary high shipping charges.

 Reimbursement for Out-of-Pocket Expenses
 ========================================